-Washington County Public Health's Emergency Preparedness nurse works with New York State Department of Health and community partners to maintain all hazard readiness for the county.
+Washington County Public Health's Emergency Preparedness nurse works with Washington County Department of Public Safety, New York State Department of Health and community partners to maintain all hazard readiness for the county.

 These exercises were developed according to national guidance and principles outlined by the Homeland Security Exercise Program (HSEEP).
 It is important that Community Emergency Response Team (CERT) programs tailor their exercises to reflect realistic events that may impact their community.

 The scenario, objectives, and events can be modified based on what our CERT program is likely to respond to and what our program needs to test or practice.

 Washington County Public Health uses our Staff and Volunteers to practice these scenarios.

 These Drills helped prepare Public Health for the COVID-19 Pandemic Response.

 If you would like to become a Volunteer, visit https://apps.health.ny.gov/pub/servny/

 There are many reasons to prepare your health for an emergency.
 Most Americans do not have supplies set aside or plans in place to protect their own or their family’s health and safety.

 It is never too late to prepare for an emergency.
 You can take actions, make healthy choices, and find resources to help you prepare.

 Learn how to prepare for, respond to, and recover from emergencies then share what you’ve learned with others to help build more resilient communities.